 Funded by the Canada Foundation for Innovation (CFI) and led by our researcher David Décary-Hétu, the Darknet and Anonymous Research Center (DARC) is a research infrastructure that helps to understand and explain the impact of anonymity technologies on the phenomenon of crime in Canada in general, and more specifically on the activities of illicit online markets.
 This infrastructure is now required to open new research projects on delinquent activities online.
 These activities, which recently generated a large amount of traces, are becoming increasingly obscure due to the adoption by criminals of anonymity technologies such as encryption and virtual currencies.
 DARC has 8 state-of-the-art workstations and a large number of virtualized servers that host the center's massive data collection tools (DATACRYPTO) and bitcoin flow analysis (BITCLUSTER).

-Affiliated with the Canada Research Chair in Surveillance and the Social Construction of Risk and led by our researcher Stéphane Léman-Langlois, this lab allows around 10 people at a time to immerse themselves in a virtual 3D environment.
+Originally affiliated with the Canada Research Chair in Surveillance and the Social Construction of Risk (S. Leman-Langlois, 2009-2019, 1,000,000$) and led by our researcher Stéphane Leman-Langlois, this lab allows around 10 people at a time to immerse themselves in a virtual 3D environment.
 Located in the Charles De Koninck Building at Université Laval, the lab has two rooms: a main room equipped with the latest computer technology, and an adjoining control and observation room.

 Intended to offer a review of everything learned during an undergraduate degree, the Crime Scene Lab has both a wet room (meant to simulate a kitchen, bathroom, etc.) and an adjoining dry room (den, bedroom, or living room), which can be either connected to or separated from each other though a common corridor.